-2 Timothy 3:16 says that God’s word is useful for rebuking.
+The Bible says in 2 Timothy 3:16 that God’s word is useful for rebuking.
 It is important that preachers though not in a regular basis confront sin from the pulpit when ever the need rises.
 It’s a common factor however that preachers hardly confront sin today.
 Probably because of fear people will feel offended and leave the church.
 There are however some principles that I follow in confrontational preaching and most of the time the results have proved to be rewarding.

 1. Don’t target individuals

 Read John 4:4-7.
 Jesus didn’t confronted the Samaritan woman in public.
 We must remember that pulpit is the wrong place for rebuking anonymous individuals.
 Such individual confrontation must take place in privacy of the Pastor’s office, (Matthew 18:15-17).

 2. Condemn sin not the sinner